blinkletter/Chem4410/_build/html/_sources/Lessons/Lesson_04.md

 #### Suggested Problems

 > **Attempt** the following problems at the end of Chapter 2: 2, 7, 8, 9, 10, 11 \& 51 <br>
-> Use **GAMESS** to optimize the structure of hydrazine (problem 11) and compare the calculated result with your proposed cconformation.
+> Use **GAMESS** to optimize the structure of hydrazine (problem 11) and compare the calculated result with your proposed conformation.

 ### Wednesday

-Group increments and bond dissociation energies can be used to interpret reactions and make predictions.
-Can we identifty the stabilization that aromaticity brings above and beyond mere conjugation.
+**Group increments** and bond dissociation energies can be used to **interpret reactions** and make predictions.
+Can we identifty the stabilization that **aromaticity** brings above and beyond mere conjugation.
 Three bonds in a row seem to have very different properties when arranged in a circle.
 Why?

 **Look ahead** to Lesson 5 to see what you should prepare for Monday.